 Had I known my fast response and a little elbow grease would have the seats looking like new, I might not have freaked out when I got home.

 Of course, the results can differ when you pit different seats versus different foes.
-Here is some advice on how to clean a car seat, including tips on how to clean cloth car seats, how to clean leather car seats and how to clean a child safety seat.
+Here is some advice on how to clean car seats, including tips on how to clean cloth car seats, how to clean leather car seats and how to clean a child safety seat.

 It’s not just spills that soil car seats.
 They get dirty each time someone gets in or out of the car, as dirt and other contaminants transfer from clothing to the cloth.

 To restore them to their former glory, start by vacuuming the seats.
 This will suck up grime that would otherwise get mashed into the seats and probably make them dirtier.

 - Interior cleaning brush or scrub pad